 - Has the AI been granted Authority over any human being?

 - Have you granted the AI Agency?
 Can it commit resources without human intervention?
 (Like in the Stock Exchange, or agency to machines to write code or repair their own code…)

 - Application: are we clear when we abdicate responsibility to a machine… (eg a driverless car making decisions whilst you are doing something else and not paying attention to the core task as you’ve abdicated responsibility)

-- Accountability: all humans have some sense of responsibility (albeit imperfect!)
-An AI cannot be accountable in the way humans currently are.
+- Accountability: all humans have some sense of responsibility (albeit imperfect!).
+Artificial Intelligence cannot be accountable in the way humans currently are.
 Can it ever be?

 Hoover on the names to open links

 Inspirational Women (What would we do without them… )

 Cathy O’Neil : Mathbabe.org Weapons of Math Destruction.

 Catherine Helen O'Neil is an American mathematician and the author of the blog mathbabe.org and several books on data science, including Weapons of Math Destruction.
 Some AI stuff has been created without basic Math foundations nor statistical ground.
 Cathy challenges this.